 5. Oil – This is required for greasing your hands to shape the cakes and for shallow frying.
 I have also added 2 tbsp oil to the potato mixture as it was very dry to bind.
 However, that is optional.
 You can cool potatoes and add 2 tbsp cornstarch too.

 Instructions to make potato patties or aloo tikki:

 Step 1: Perfect boiled potatoes

 Boil potatoes till its cooked.
-If you are using pressure cooker (as in India), 3 – 4 whistles will be good for medium to large size potatoes.
+If you are using a pressure cooker (as in India), 3 – 4 whistles will be good for medium to large size potatoes.
 Don’t overdo it.
-Wait for pressure to release naturally befor opening the lid.
+Wait for the pressure to release naturally before opening the lid.

 If you are using saucepan/ pot then, peel the skin first, chop into equal-sized pieces.
 Then add water to the pot and bring it to a boil till potatoes are fork tender only.
 You can also use instant pot to boil your potatoes.
 Read how to boil potatoes in an instant pot here.